brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 32 bht.md

 2. "How much more satisfactory would this be than to follow my carnal judgment, in undervaluing what Paul declares to be a deep mystery!"
 3. "The great mystery is, that Christ breathes into the church his own life and power."

+### Philip Schaff:
+1. "This mystery is great...the relation of husband and wife constituting them one flesh."
+2. "'I' is emphatic...and points to the use he personally makes of the mystery."
+3. "The mystery of the conjugal relation is great, but in the relation of Christ and His Church is found the archetype and prototype of the relation of husband and wife."

 ### Archibald T. Robertson:
 1. "This mystery is great (το μυστηριον τουτο μεγα εστιν)."
 2. "Clearly Paul means to say that the comparison of marriage to the union of Christ and the church is the mystery."